bcgov/NotifyBC/docs/docs/config/notification.md

-As a major enhancement in v3, by default _NotifyBC_ guarantees all subscribers of a broadcast push notification will be processed in spite of _NotifyBC_ node failures during dispatching.
+As a major enhancement in v3, by default _NotifyBC_ guarantees all subscribers of a broadcast push notification will be processed in spite of node failures during dispatching.
 Node failure is a concern because the time takes to dispatch broadcast push notification is proportional to number of subscribers, which is potentially large.

+_NotifyBC_ is not only resilient to failures of _NotifyBC_ application nodes, but also entire _Redis_ cluster.

 The guarantee is achieved by

 1. logging the dispatch result to database individually right after each dispatch
-2. when subscribers are divided into chunks and a chunk sub-request fails, the original request re-submits the sub-request
+2. when subscribers are divided into chunks and a chunk job fails, the job is re-processed by BullMQ
-3. the original request periodically updates the notification _updated_ timestamp field as heartbeat during dispatching
+3. a chunk job periodically updates the notification _updated_ timestamp field as heartbeat
-4. if original request fails,
-   1. a cron job detects the failure from the stale timestamp, and re-submits the original request
+4. if redis cluster fails, a cron job detects the failure from the stale timestamp, and re-submits the notification request
-   2. all chunk sub-requests detects the the failure from the socket error, and stop processing

 Guaranteed processing doesn't mean notification will be dispatched to every intended subscriber, however.
 Dispatch can still be rejected by smtp/sms